MEET THE FAB FIVE

-Shireen Ahmed is a shouty Brown woman.
-She is a writer, public speaker and sports activist who focuses on Muslim women, and the intersections of racism and misogyny in sports.
+is a shouty Brown woman.
+She is a writer, public speaker, sports activist, and diversity and inclusion consultant who focuses on Muslim women, and the intersections of racism and misogyny in sports.
 Her work has been featured and discussed in various media outlets.
 When she isn’t watching Netflix, she drinks coffee as tool of resistance.
 Shireen is currently working on her first book.
-She lives in Mississauga with her family and two amazing cats, Sitara and Zeytoun.
+She lives in Mississauga with her family and her amazing cat, Sitara.

 is an Assistant Professor of History and Women’s, Gender, and Sexuality Studies at Penn State University.
 Her research centers on race, gender, sports and politics in 20th Century United States.
 She is currently working on a book entitled, Can’t Eat a Medal: The Lives and Labors of Black Women Athletes in the Age of Jim Crow.
 Amira lives with her family in State College, PA.

 is an Associate Professor of History at Hofstra University and lives in the Hudson Valley.
 Her research focuses on the intersection of gender, politics, and sports – especially in Latin America.
 She is the author of Citizens and Sportsmen: Fútbol and Politics in Twentieth-Century Chile and the forthcoming Futbolera: Women, Sports, and Sexuality in Latin America (with Josh Nadel).
 Her patronus is the Eastern Cottontail rabbit.